-CEE’s Graduate Teaching Community is a collaborative, interdisciplinary group of graduate students and postdoctoral scholars who come together on a quarterly basis to explore effective teaching practices.
+CEE’s Graduate Teaching Community is a collaborative, interdisciplinary group of graduate students and postdoctoral scholars who come together on a weekly basis to explore effective teaching practices.
 Together with peers, you explore relevant issues around learning and teaching in a supportive environment, freely discussing your ideas about teaching in ways that encourage reflection and enhance teaching practice.

-Fall 2018 Graduate Teaching Community
+Fall 2023 Graduate Teaching Community

-The Graduate Teaching Community Certificate
+The Graduate Teaching Community Micro-Credential